-Through other means listed below, a student may earn up to a total of 62 semester credit hours, or 50% of the credit required for a degree.
-This credit may only be earned before the student's final semester.
+Through other means listed below, a student may earn up to 50% of the credit required for a degree.
+This credit may only be earned before the student's final enrollment period.
 A student may request a waiver of these limits through the Dean of the Faculty, but may in no case exceed 70 credits or 55% of the credit required for a degree.
 Credit by other means cannot be used toward the requirements for the major.